UX design is thriving.

 How could you search for jobs or hire new employees?

 I remember taking my first step into professional life by creating my LinkedIn account.
-The first thing I have noticed was, how the product kept suggesting to me things to do to improve my LinkedIn profile appearance and ability to use the product.
+The first thing I noticed was, how the product kept suggesting to me things to do to improve my LinkedIn profile appearance and ability to use the product.

-And I remember doing them all, because it felt necessary, and was enjoyable.
+And I remember doing them all because it felt necessary and was enjoyable.

 Here’s what your homepage looks like after you first log in to LinkedIn: